rivapereira/career-buddy/log_bugs.md

 Impact: Makes users freak out and overwhelmed/confusing users with account thingy
 Fix: Aligning left and right + explaining features properly

+Fixing 1 - I had duplicated code which caused these issues im facing; fixing it now.
+Need to word it like users DONT need to keep logging in with email, number.ect
+Username for now despite security concerns (Prefacing it)

 ### ✅ 1.
 "User ID = Email?"
 Misleading Labeling

 * **Problem:** Users think they must log in or create an account because the field is labeled vaguely.